astrohart/MFR/MFR.GUI.Dialogs/README.md

-Whether or not this is the case, depends on several factors; for instance, whether the input is valid.
+Whether or not this the case, depends on several factors; for instance, whether the input is valid.